StanForever/awesome-websites/README.md

 * [http://ecomputernotes.com](http://ecomputernotes.com/) : For learning many cool stuff related to computers like networking, web development, programming etc.
 * [https://www.ecosia.org](https://www.ecosia.org/) : Search engine which plants a tree with the revenue from ads...
 Sounds good to our environment. :seedling:
 * [http://www.essaytyper.com](http://www.essaytyper.com/) : The finals are right around the corner and you need to finish your essay?
 You’re in luck!
-* [https://ecsworkshop.com](https://ecsworkshop.com/) : This workshop is designed to educate engineers that might not be familiar with Fargate, ECS, and possibly even Docker container workflow.
+* [https://ecsworkshop.com](https://ecsworkshop.com/) : This workshop is designed to educate engineers that might not be familiar with Fargate, ECS, and possibly even Docker container workflow. :whale:
 * [https://www.easycron.com](https://www.easycron.com/) : EasyCron is a task scheduler which provides services of calling specified URLs at specified time or by time interval. :watch:

 ## F :
-* [http://www.foxebook.net](http://www.foxebook.net/) : Amazing Free eBook Download Site!
-Newest Free eBook Share!
+* [http://www.foxebook.net](http://www.foxebook.net/) : Amazing Free eBook Download Site.
+Newest Free eBook Share.
 Free Download PDF, EPUB, MOBI eBooks. :books:
 * [http://www.fallingfalling.com](http://www.fallingfalling.com/) : Mind you, you'll fall for it!
-* [http://ffffidget.com](http://ffffidget.com/) : Someone made a fidget spinner simulation so you can waste your day away.
+* [http://ffffidget.com](http://ffffidget.com/) : Someone made a fidget spinner simulation so you can waste your day away. :stuck_out_tongue_winking_eye:
 * [http://www.freeimages.com](http://www.freeimages.com/) : Download free stock photos. :free:
 * [https://fmovies.is](https://fmovies.is/) : Watch your favorite Movies, TV shows online for free! :movie_camera:
 * [https://www.fiverr.com](https://www.fiverr.com/) : A huge marketplace of $5 dollar services.